Tooth Extractions New York

 Does Getting a Tooth Extracted Hurt?

-Once your procedure is finished and the anesthetic wears off, some soreness and general discomfort is to be expected.
+Once your procedure is finished and the anesthetic wears off, some soreness and general discomfort are to be expected.
 To remain as comfortable as possible and minimize post-op complications, make sure to follow our aftercare instructions.
-If you experience pain that worsens after two to three days, or signs of infection (such as fever), please contact us right away.
+If you experience pain that worsens after two to three days or signs of infection (such as fever), please contact us right away.

 How Should I Prepare for My Tooth Extraction?